mokten/StubPlay/README.md

 ## Summary

- Save and replay http requests
+Stubplay lets you save http requests and replay them easily

- Handles various http responses and includes text, html, json,, and images
+Handles various http responses and includes text, html, json, images, videos and AVPlayer requests

+## Why?
+- [x] Saves full http request and response
+- [x] Unit tests are easy - no more having to write a bunch of boilerplate code for the network layer
+- [x] Automated UI tests are easy too
+- [x] Audit responses
+  1. Server side dev said they didn’t change anything but you can prove they did because you saved the responses
+- [x] Api not ready?
+That’s ok you can create your own stubs by hand and use them until the api is ready
+- [x] Debug http requests - view requests being saved as responses are being processed
+- [x] Replay customer experiences -> need to upload to your server yourself

 ## Requirements

 - iOS 11.0+ / tvOS 11.0+
 - Xcode 10.2+
 - Swift 5+
+- Cocoapods 1.7+

 ## Installation